-Surprisingly, the amount of sweet paprika german cuisine uses in so many of their traditional dishes.
+Surprisingly, the amount of sweet paprika german cuisine uses in their cuisine.
 As for the caraway seeds, if you don’t know them yet, they look like cumin seeds although they taste nothing like it.
-They have a certain bitter-sweet taste to it nobody can resist and they are well known to help with digestive problems like heartburn, gas, bloating, etc. Often used in sauerkraut for it’s counter effect of the naturally gazy meal, the caraway should be an essential to any cabbage meals.
+They taste a bit bitter-sweet.
+They are also well known to help with digestive problems like heartburn, gas, bloating, etc. Often used in meals like sauerkraut for its counter effect.
+Caraway seeds should be essential to any cabbage meals.

-So let’s roll this Strudel up!
+So let’s roll this strudel up!

-- 1 onion finely chopped
+- 1 onion (finely chopped)

-- 150 ml of vegetable broth (or chicken broth)
+- 150 ml chicken broth

-- 30g of butter
+- 30 g butter